Generic Name: Dexmethylphenidate hydrochloride

 General information about Dexmethylphenidate hydrochloride tablets

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use Dexmethylphenidate hydrochloride tablets for a condition for which they were not prescribed.
+Do not use Dexmethylphenidate hydrochloride tablets for a condition for which it was not prescribed.
 Do not give Dexmethylphenidate hydrochloride tablets to other people, even if they have the same condition.
-They may harm them and it is against the law.
+It may harm them and it is against the law.

 What are the ingredients in Dexmethylphenidate hydrochloride tablets?

 Active Ingredient: Dexmethylphenidate hydrochloride